open-resources/dash_curriculum/tutorial/part4/chapter13.md

 ````

-To get you familiar with the plotly resampler here is a minimal example on how to implement a graphic using the plotly resampler package that you might want to copy paste for your own app.
+Here is a minimal example on how to implement a graphic using the plotly resampler package that you might want to copy paste for your own app.

 ```
 # Import packages